okandship/h3kv/README.md

 }
 ```

-### features
+## features

-- **markdown → typed object** – parse markdown and get a fully validated, typed object via zod.
+**🛡️ markdown → typed object**

+> parse markdown and get a fully validated, typed object

+---

+**🔄 object → markdown**

-- **object → markdown** – serialize an object back to clean H3KV markdown.
+> serialize an object back to clean H3KV markdown

-- full support for **multi-line values**.
+---

-- built on **remark-parse** and **remark-stringify** – robust, standards-compliant parsing and generation.
+**📝 built on remark-parse and remark-stringify**

+> robust, standards-compliant parsing and generation

+---

-- zod at the core – single source of truth for schema, validation, and typescript types.
+**💎 zod at the core**

+> single source of truth for schema, validation, and typescript types

 ### installation